nkfoss/ohm-str/README.md

   ### Set-types, notes, and warm-ups

-You have some options for customizing the exercise (using the Angular Material select component).
+You have some options for customizing your sets (using the Angular Material select component).
 Ohm-Str supports different types of sets, including varieties of rest-pause and drop-sets (we will use regular sets for now).

 Since this app is meant to emulate a logbook, you can write notes for a block of sets and access notes from previous logs (for the current exercise).
 This has been helpful for me to adjust my workload and stay on track with my program.
 This exercise's notes are displayed in a modified Angular Material dialog component.